founek2/IOT-Platform-hosting/README.md

 # IoT PLatform setup

-This repository acts as example to get up and running IoT Platform.
+This repository acts as an example to get up and running IoT Platform.

 ## How to use